GoogleCloudPlatform/runtimes-common/iDiff/README.md

 ```
 The arguments passed to your differ contain the path to the unpacked tar representation of the image.
 That path can be accessed as such: `image1.FSPath`.
 Given that path you should create the appropriate struct (determined in step 2) and then call the appropriate get-diff function (also determined in step2).

 4. Create a DiffResult for your differ if you're not using existing utils or want to wrap the output.
 This is where you define how your differ should output for a human readable format and as a json.
-See [format_utils.go](https://github.com/GoogleCloudPlatform/runtimes-common/blob/master/iDiff/utils/format_utils.go).
+See [output_utils.go](https://github.com/GoogleCloudPlatform/runtimes-common/blob/master/iDiff/utils/output_utils.go).

+5. Add your differ to the diffs map in [differs.go](https://github.com/GoogleCloudPlatform/runtimes-common/blob/master/iDiff/differs/differs.go#L22) with the corresponding Differ struct as the value.